DiyaSingla/sparkathon/README.md

 ### Curated Dataset:

 Every recommendation is powered by a meticulously compiled dataset crafted by our dedicated team.
 This dataset is the result of in-depth research and compilation of product carbon footprint reports from renowned laptop brands including Dell, Acer, Asus, Lenovo, and HP.
 This ensures that the recommendations provided are not only accurate but also relevant to real-world products.
-This dataset has been deployed as an API [here](https://script.google.com/macros/s/AKfycbw08tF8pg8Qi4-uwyqeZKefbTb2OWAKhVydTCBSLgqhJ5y59gpTBvcIX-LwKpX7RfTRRg/exec).
+This dataset has been deployed [here](https://script.google.com/macros/s/AKfycbw08tF8pg8Qi4-uwyqeZKefbTb2OWAKhVydTCBSLgqhJ5y59gpTBvcIX-LwKpX7RfTRRg/exec).

 ### Interactive Web App: